Vindexus/HeresyWorld/classes/investigator.md

   - Attack you

 On a 10+, you also take +1 forward against them.
-On a miss, they do as they please and you take -1 forward against them.
+On a 6-, they do as they please and you take -1 forward against them.

 ### Detective
 When you **use Discern Realities on a crime scene** and roll a 7+ you also find a clue of value to you.
 On a 10+ this clue gives you a hunch that the GM will describe.